Knamer95/Moonart/README.md

 MoonArt is a place to upload your art, and share it with the world.
 Find new artists, make friends, and enjoy liking/sharing your favourite drawings.

-The main purpose of this project is learning `Angular`, `REST API`, and how to use an `ORM`.
+The main purpose of this project is learning `Angular`, `REST API`, and how to use an `ORM` to handle the database queries.
 Feel free to use it for learning purposes. :)

 ## Getting started 🚀

-This instructions will allow you to get a functioning copy of MoonArt on your machine, for developing and learning purposes.
+This instructions will allow you to get a functioning copy of MoonArt on your machine.

 ## Installation 🔧